-The global red panda population has declined by 50% over the last 20 years and there may be as few as 2,500 remaining in the wild.
+The global red panda population has declined by 50% in 20 years and there may be as few as 2,500 remaining in the wild.

 Free-roaming Dogs and Disease